felisha-elmer/Dastardly-Deed-with-Disappeared-Data-Complex-2/README.md

 This walkthrough covers how to decrypt a password-protected ZIP file using steganography, multi-layer encoding, AES decryption, and a known-plaintext attack with PkCrack.
 This builds on the methods from Complex 1 with additional steps involving a hidden message inside a PNG image and a secret key encoded in Base64 and Morse code.

+> **Please be advised that some of your commands will be different based on where your files are located.
+This is only the steps on what I did, giving you an idea on what to do.**

 ---

 ## Step 1: Download and Install Java on Windows